snapyy/Learning-JavaScript/learnings/PROJECTS/PROJECT-1/readMe.txt

-This is project in which we are going to create a game using html ,css and javaScript without using any external libraries and there are some individual parts of the game which runs stands alone , you can easily understand it .
+This is a project in which we are going to create a game using HTML, CSS, and JavaScript without using any external libraries.
+There are some individual parts of the game that run standalone, which you can easily understand